 Our staff of veterinary professionals in Kingman are well-trained in the care of birds, reptiles and small mammals and can give you the information you need to keep your exotic pet looking and feeling great.

-FAQ's for Care of Exotic Pets
+FAQ's for Exotic Veterinarians

 At Cerbat Cliffs Animal Hospital, we provide routine wellness and preventive care services for your bird or other exotic pet.
 Exotic pets can also be seen for medical or behavioral concerns.

 - Wellness & Preventive Care